sorskoot/GameDevJS2025/docs/concept.md

   - Areas where energy drains faster, forcing quick navigation.
 - **Energy Reversal Zones:**
   - Special platforms or zones where energy rules are flipped.
+- **Other**
+  - Plates on the ground that switch to dark or light when stepped on
+  - moving platforms
+  - platforms that flip between dark and light

 ---